 What can you do to protect your business from getting hacked?

-- Training employees to protect sensitive information
+- Train all of your employees to secure and guard sensitive information